-- We may be unable to recognize the benefits of deferred tax assets. - · The accuracy of our financial statements could be affected by our judgments, assumptions or estimates. - As a new public company, we may not create an effective internal control environment. - · We operate in a highly regulated environment. - · Our participation in the SBA PPP loan program exposes us to noncompliance risk and litigation risk. - We face a risk of noncompliance with the Bank Secrecy Act and other anti-money laundering laws. - · We are subject to capital adequacy requirements that may become more stringent. - · We are periodically subject to examination and scrutiny by a number of banking agencies. - · We are subject to numerous laws and regulations of certain regulatory agencies designed to protect consumers.
+- · We may be unable to recognize the benefits of deferred tax assets. - · The accuracy of our financial statements could be affected by our judgments, assumptions or estimates. - · As a new public company, we may not create an effective internal control environment. - We operate in a highly regulated environment. - Our participation in the SBA PPP loan program exposes us to noncompliance risk and litigation risk. - We face a risk of noncompliance with the Bank Secrecy Act and other anti-money laundering laws. - · We are subject to capital adequacy requirements that may become more stringent. - · We are periodically subject to examination and scrutiny by a number of banking agencies. - · We are subject to numerous laws and regulations of certain regulatory agencies designed to protect consumers. - Climate change and related legislative and regulatory initiatives may materially affect our business and results of operations.